weishiuchang/writeups/onprem-istio/README.md

 Voilà!
 We have now enabled automatic mTLS in our cluster and automatic sidecar injection into pods so they are now part of the mesh.

 Important Note: Whilst setting everything to STRICT mTLS required *sounds* like a good thing, it isn't.
 Lots of [things](https://istio.io/faq/security/#mysql-with-mtls) break, like the most basic of things, such as [heartbeating and readiness](https://istio.io/faq/security/#k8s-health-checks) checks by kubelet.

+So what have I learned?
+For Pods to be part of the mesh they need to have sidecars attached them.
+Why be part of the mesh network?
+They get cool new superpowers like traffic splitting and mTLS.
+And lastly, Services can still be accessed via Gateways with or without Istio sidecars.